bhargav01/Tailor/README.md

-TAILOR:
+TAILOR: v_1.0
-Tailor is a java library used to execute thread in a batch system.
+Tailor is a java library used to execute threads in a batch system.
 Programmer can keep adding threads to queue and call 'notifyExecutioner', this will batch the threads and will execute.

 Importing the Tailor Library.